+One of the main reasons why we decided to visit Melbourne is because it is a great place to use as a start for the world famous Great Ocean Road.
+What we weren’t expecting is the livability factor in this city.
 It is safe to say that after spending quite some time in the city, I can see why people would want to move here.
-Here is a glimpse of what life is like in Melbourne.
+Here is a glimpse of what it’s like in Melbourne.

 We arrived in Melbourne after a short flight from Sydney.
 We somehow managed to make it to Southern Cross station, the central station and decided to chill there since check-in to our hotel wasn’t until 3 pm.